You are browsing documentation for an outdated version.

 to prove its identity.

-The zone token used to identify zone proxies is a JWT token that contains:
+The zone token used to identify zone proxies is a JWT token

 - Zone in which zone proxy operates